knowm/kt-ram-client/README.md

 Please see [Introduction.md](documentation/Introduction.md) for a general overview.
 Code examples can be found in the `com.knowm.kt_ram_client.examples` package.

-# End Points
+# HTTP End Points

 While this client is Java-based, all interaction with the web-service occurs via standard HTTP GET and POST requests with industry-standard JSON data returned.
-An overview of the endpoints is available in the [EndPoints.md](documentation/EndPoints.md) file
+An overview of the end points is available in the [EndPoints.md](documentation/EndPoints.md) file.